eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 * Your phone receives the requested data.

-    This entire process occurs within a matter of seconds.
+All of these happen within seconds.

 To make this quite relatable and practical, we'd use Whatsapp.
 Let's try a scenario where we download a voice message(an audio file) from a friend using MTN's network